 I was once hesitant to invest in a continuous glucose monitor.
 Now I can't imagine living without mine.
 Learn more about the strengths and limitations of the Dexcom CGM.

 Carbohydrate counting is the first thing taught to those diagnosed with type 1 diabetes, but is it really an effective way to monitor blood glucose?

-I grew up assuming that backpacking was not an option for me.
+Note: An Updated version of this post can be found here I grew up assuming that backpacking was not an option for me.
 Backpacking along with scuba diving was looped into the "too dangerous for diabetics" category in my head.
 A category, which I've only recently realized is completely ludicrous.
-Unlike scuba diving, no one (other than my mom) has ever told me that backpacking is [...]
+Unlike scuba diving, no one [...]